Keeratsingh4521/Bootstrap/Mainfile.md

 Install bootstrap using **CDN** (content delivery network).

-**CDN** is like a distirbuted network of servers spread across different places that helps in the delivery of the content(images,videos,photos) to the users more easily and quickly.
+**CDN** is like a distributed network of servers spread across different places that helps in the delivery of the content(images,videos,photos) to the users more easily and quickly.

 ```bash